 Through disciplined underwriting, we aim to manage the cycle and allocate our capital to the business that will generate the best returns.
-Over the course of 2023, we were focused on managing the cycle to shape our underwriting portfolio to favor attractive lines.
-We believe that we have constructed a large and profitable underwriting portfolio that was bolstered by our ability to participate broadly across our clients' portfolios.
+Portfolio construction is a continuous process, and we believe that we have constructed a large and profitable underwriting portfolio that has been bolstered by our ability to participate broadly across our clients' portfolios.
+We aim to be a provider of first choice and a trusted partner to our customers to help them manage their risk across portfolios and market cycles.